amireh/happypack/README.md

 ```

 That's it.
 Now sources that match `.js$` will be handed off to happypack which
-will use the loaders you specified to transform them.
+will transform them in parallel using the loaders you specified.

 ## Configuration